-These items are all things you can buy overtime and you don’t have to buy the punching equipment if you are already going to the gym.
+These items are all things you can buy over time and you don’t have to buy the punching equipment if you are already going to the gym.

-Not everyone will be position to get all these at once.
+Not everyone will be positioned to get all these at once.
 But it is essential to get this gear in my opinion if you plan on taking the sport seriously in the long term.

-Make sure to check out all my boxing and fitness gear reviews here or why not check out my home boxing gym article below for more ideas.
+Make sure to check out all my boxing and fitness gear reviews here or why not check out my home boxing gym article below for more ideas?

 Thanks for reading!